-The Maze group has been one of the subtlest hacking group in recent history.
+The Maze group has been one of the subtlest hacking groups in recent history.

 It has recently announced the stop of its activity.

-Maze had developed a ransomware which encrypts the data of the devices infected
+Maze had developed ransomware which encrypts the data of the devices infected.

 Security experts believe that Maze had operated via a black-hat hacking community.
 There, its developers had shared their proceeds with various groups that had deployed Maze in organizational networks.

-The damage made by Maze did not limit to violation of a given system, regrettably.
+Maze’s damage did not limit to violation of a given system, regrettably.
 Maze has proved for taking advantage of assets in one network to move laterally to other networks.

 What made Maze extremely dangerous is that it exfiltrated stole encrypted data to servers controlled by malicious hackers.
 They threaten to release it if a ransom is not paid.

-Learn about more about its techniques, targets, and other operational details below!
+Learn more about its techniques, targets, and other operational details below!

 The Maze ransomware: what is it

-Maze Team operates opportunistically mainly against targets concentrated in United States and Europe.
+Maze Team operates opportunistically, mainly against targets concentrated in the United States and Europe.

 Instead, the actor has no particular preference for targeted sectors.